Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 7 Maret 2026 20.06.17 UTC
+- WIB: Sabtu, 7 Maret 2026 20.47.13 UTC
-- WITA: Sabtu, 7 Maret 2026 21.06.17 UTC
+- WITA: Sabtu, 7 Maret 2026 21.47.13 UTC
-- WIT: Sabtu, 7 Maret 2026 22.06.17 UTC
+- WIT: Sabtu, 7 Maret 2026 22.47.13 UTC

 Kutipan Inspiratif:
-"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."
+"The human spirit needs places where nature has not been rearranged by the hand of man."

-Kategori: inspirational
+Kategori: nature